 Hale’s world-class library is open after school each day, and staff and recent Hale graduates are on hand to offer homework assistance for boys in the Middle and Senior Schools.

 Hale offers a large range of subjects and has specialist teachers across the school in areas such as Physical Education, the arts (drama, music and visual arts), languages (Mandarin, Japanese and French), religious and values education (RAVE) and outdoor education.

 The Hale Institute of Innovation and Research is committed to strengthening and enriching student learning across the school through innovative teaching and learning methods that empower students to identify and solve problems, bridge content across traditional subject domains, and develop a growth mindset.
 Recent projects include the development of a virtual reality literacy programme, student-driven apps, recording of student radio interviews, and research into the effectiveness of different types of teacher feedback.

 In Years 11 and 12, Hale School offers both ATAR and general courses, providing both university and alternative career pathways.

-Hale had the highest performing students in 16 ATAR courses in 2019: Accounting & Finance, Applied Information Technology, Chemistry, Economics, Engineering Studies, Geography, Literature, Materials Design & Technology, Mathematics Applications, Mathematics Methods, Mathematics Specialist, Music, Philosophy & Ethics, Physical Education Studies, Physics, Visual Arts.
+Hale had the highest performing students in 14 subjects in 2021: Accounting and Finance, Biology, Chemistry, Economics, Engineering Studies, French: Second Language, Literature, Materials Design and Technology, Mathematics Applications, Mathematics Methods, Mathematics Specialist, Philosophy and Ethics, Physical Education Studies, Physics.